 General Growth Properties (GGP) has an idea for an economic stimulus plan: Let's all hang out at the mall!
 GGP is the country's #2 mall operator, behind Simon Property Group.
-The self-managed and self-administered real estate investment trust (REIT) has a portfolio that includes more than 145 regional shopping malls (some 135 million sq. ft. of space) in major US markets.
-GGP also has properties in Brazil.
-The company owns, manages, leases, and redevelops its malls, which generate more than $500 per square foot in sales each year.
+The self-managed and self-administered real estate investment trust (REIT) has a portfolio that includes 120 regional shopping malls (some 125 million sq. ft. of space) in major US markets.
+GGP owns, manages, leases, and redevelops its malls, which generate more than $550 per square foot in sales each year.
 Some of GGP's shopping locations include Ala Moana Center in Honolulu and Fashion Show in Las Vegas.
-Top tenants include L Brands, Abercrombie & Fitch, Macy's, and The Gap.
+GGP also has an interest in a mall in Brazil.
+Top tenants include L Brands, Abercrombie & Fitch, Foot Locker, and The Gap.

 As a REIT, the trust is exempt from paying federal income tax as long as it distributes quarterly dividends to shareholders.

-GGP is focused on building its portfolio of Class A regional malls.
-To this end, the REIT in mid-2013 inked a deal with TIAA-CREF to own and operate Las Vegas's The Grand Canal Shoppes and The Shoppes at the Palazzo.
+GGP is looking for a sustained rebound in consumer spending to boost mall traffic, retail sales and, consequently, its own fortunes.
+The REIT is focused on building its portfolio of Class A regional malls.
+To this end, in mid-2013 it inked a deal with TIAA-CREF to own and operate Las Vegas's The Grand Canal Shoppes and The Shoppes at the Palazzo.
 The former generates more than $1,000 of sales per square foot.

 GGP revamped itself in recent years by splitting into two companies.
 GGP hung on to its portfolio of mall and retail space, while a new publicly traded company, The Howard Hughes Corporation, took over its portfolio of planned communities and other real estate assets with development potential over the long term.
 GGP paid the heirs of the late American entrepreneur Howard Hughes $230 million to settle a dispute over the Summerlin planned community in Las Vegas, and in return named the new spun off company after him.
 Executives from Brookfield Asset Management and Pershing Square Capital Management are in charge of The Howard Hughes Corporation.